 Foundation Courses for UK and EU Students

 Our Foundation Programme provides access to a wide range of degree programmes for learners from under-represented groups in higher education, who need a year 0 course in order to be prepared for undergraduate studies.
 Foundation Programme students are full members of the university and as such are affiliated to a college, as well as enjoying full access to the extensive extra-curricular opportunities within the university.

 Foundation Programme courses are fully integrated elements of Durham University degree programmes.
 Students who successfully reach the progression standard by the end of the foundation year automatically gain entry to year one of their registered programme without further action or application.

-The majority of students in the foundation programme are mature students from non-traditional university backgrounds.
+The majority of our students are from non-traditional university backgrounds.
 Many are from the northeast of England, though all regions of the UK are usually represented, together with a range of EU countries.
 Foundation Programme staff hold a range of academic qualifications.
 All are expert at teaching foundation level courses, and all are engaged in a wide range of scholarship activities, adding to the body of knowledge within their respective discipline areas and in the field of pedagogy.

 There are many types of foundation year.
 In this case, the foundation year is a 'year 0' element of an undergraduate degree programme that is designed to enable learners who have not had the opportunity to enter the university using the typical qualifications (A-Levels, IB and equivalents), a route of entry into year 1 of an undergraduate degree programme.
 Students on the foundation year course study a tailored programme that is specifically designed to enable them to achieve progression on to the first year of their chosen degree.
 There are many degree programmes that include a foundation year option, representing a large proportion of those offered by the university.
 Foundation students matriculate fully into the university, including becoming a member of one of the 16 colleges open to undergraduate students.